 This degree consists of both papers and a research project (dissertation).
 The research project is carried out in one of the research laboratories within the department.
 Duration of this degree is one year, full-time.

-The University of Otago has recently changed this degree to a 3 plus 1 system.
-This means that entrance to the Honours programme occurs after you have obtained a BSc.
-Due to the challenging nature of this degree, the grade average is set at B+ (75–79%) for all pharmacology papers.
+Entrance to the Honours programme occurs after you have obtained a BSc.
+Due to the challenging nature of this degree, the required grade average is set at B+ (75–79%) across your four best PHAL 300-level papers.

 The Honours programme application form should be submitted via eVision.

-- PHAL 421 General Pharmacology and Toxicology (20 points: first semester)
+- PHAL 421 General Pharmacology and Toxicology (20 points, semester 1)

-For further information about post-graduate study at the Pharmacology and Toxicology Department, please contact us directly:
+For further information about post-graduate study at the Department of Pharmacology and Toxicology, please contact us directly: